Rianto-RNT/rnt-computer-app/README.md

   - display Star Rating in product detail (log)
   - star ratings modal
   - Login to leave ratings
+  - login to leave ratings and redirect page to home

 ## TODO to fix
 - All heading in admin dashboard not showing because sticky header.